Chartability/POUR-CAF/README.md

 _This heuristic is based on standards_.

-Custom keyboard controls override screen reader settings.
+__Description__: Custom keyboard controls override screen reader settings.
 Any custom key controls must only apply when the DX or elements have focus (no page or app overrides).

 __Good example__: [https://sf.gov/resource/2021/covid-19-data-and-reports](https://sf.gov/resource/2021/covid-19-data-and-reports)